DSAutomations/dockerhass-docs/DockerHASS-docs.md

       - 'GROUPID=996'
       - 'TZ=America/New_York'
 ```
-Change `badpass` to something else
+Change `badpass` to something better
 Save the file by pressing  `Ctrl-o` then exit with `Ctrl-x`.

 *Note: the environmental variables above should work on a raspberry pi, but you may need to adjust USERID or GROUPID if you're on a different system or have added additional users.
 You can find these values by evoking `id` on the command line.
 Assign the UID of your user and the GID of docker.*